Instruct-NeuralTalker: Editing Audio-Driven Talking Radiance Fields with Instructions: Method

 \subsection{Losses}

-Given an edited image $I^e$ as supervision, we apply different losses for the rendered result from talking radiance field $I_r$ and the final result $I_f$.
-For $I_r$, we expect that it has a similar facial structure to $I_e$ while preserving the correct lip shape, so we employ a lip-edge loss and a reconstruction loss.
-For $I_f$, we hope it can learn high-frequency details such as texture from the edited image, so we adapt some losses at the feature level, including perceptual loss, style loss, and adversarial loss.
+Given an edited image $I^e$ as supervision, we apply different losses for the rendered result $I_r$ from the talking radiance field and the final result $I_f$.
+As described in the refinement network, we expect NeRF to model low-frequency information.
+Therefore, $\mathcal{L}_{low}$ consists of a reconstruction and lip-edge loss for $I_r$.
+For $I_f$, since we hope it can learn high-frequency details, we adapt $\mathcal{L}_{high}$ losses at the feature level, including perceptual loss, style loss, and adversarial loss.

 \textit{\textbf{Lip-Edge Loss.}} We introduce constraints on the lip edges to further control the edited talking radiance field to generate the correct lip shape.
 For this sake, we borrow the depth smooth loss used in depth estimation \cite{Yin2018GeoNetUL} and apply it to the lip constraint.
-We first parse the original face $I_o$ to extract the lip mask $M^{lip}$, and then constrain the edges of $I_r^{lip}$ inside the lip patch to be consistent with the correct edges in $I_i^{lip}$, with the following equation:
+We first parse the original face to extract the lip mask $M^{lip}$, and then constrain the edges $I_r^{lip}$ inside the lip patch of $I_r$ to be consistent with the correct edges in $I^{lip}$, with the following equation: